adamsilver/fdpb/01-Register.md

 []()

 These are just a few of the problems with inline validation.
-The others are documented in Inline Validation is Problematic[^].
+The others are documented in Inline Validation is Problematic[^11].

 If users really do find lots of error hard to deal with, then we can minimise this by: